octoflar/especia/README.md

 # Thanks

-This software is developed with CLion.
+Especia is developed with CLion.
 I very much appreciate [JetBrains](https://jb.gg/OpenSource) for supporting this project with an Open Source license for the JetBrains All Products Pack.

 <a href="https://jb.gg/OpenSource"><img height="200" src="assets/img/jb4-crimson.png" alt="JetBrains logo"></a>